zgompert/TimemaFusion/README.md

 My plan is to determine the divergence time for the two SV alleles (C vs. RW) for the perform locus.
 This can be done in a phylogeneitc context.
 We have a tree from Victor, described in [Riesch_et_al-2017](https://github.com/zgompert/TimemaFusion/files/7738281/Riesch_et_al-2017-Nature_Ecology_.26_Evolution.pdf).
 Doro used this tree for divergence time data of the *Mel-Stripe* [Lindtke et al. 2017](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.14280).
 The key is to use the callibrations from Victor's tree to callibrate a tree with *T. knullia* SV alleles and *T. petita*.
 See the DRYAD code from [Doro](https://datadryad.org/stash/dataset/doi:10.5061/dryad.jt644) and [Victor](https://datadryad.org/stash/dataset/doi:10.5061/dryad.nq67q), along withe Doro's [supplemental material](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1111%2Fmec.14280&file=mec14280-sup-0001-Supinfo.pdf).

-## Divergence time dating for the SV locus alleles with dadi

-I am trying this with dadi as well.
-See [est2d.pl](est2d.pl) wirth groups defined with [formatPhenoGeno.R](formatPhenoGeno.R).
-Actually, forgot that I get the 2d SFS from dadi not ANGSD.
-Will try this next.

 ## Divergence dating with beast

 At first, I tried dating the inversion with beast using only *T. knulli* and *T. petita* (the GBS data used for everything else above).
 This did not work well as *T. knulli* was not monophyletic.
 Thus, I added *T. poppensis* and *T. californicum* to the analysis as well.
 Here is what I did.